-- Press the power door unlock button within the 20-second pre-armed mode. - Press the unlock button on the remote control. - Unlock the doors with the keyless entry pad. - Enter the vehicle using intelligent access (if equipped). - Turn the ignition on with a valid key (if equipped with an integrated keyhead transmitter only). - Press the panic button on the remote control.
+- Press the power door unlock button within the 20-second pre-armed mode. - Press the unlock button on the remote control. - Unlock the doors with the keyless entry pad. - Turn the ignition on with a valid key. - Press the panic button on the remote control.
 The alarm system will still be armed, but this shuts off the horn and turn lamps when the alarm is sounding.

-Note: If the driver door is unlocked with a key, a tone will sound when you open the door and a message will appear in the information display.
+Note: If the driver's door is unlocked with a key, a chime will sound when you open the door.
 You will have 12 seconds to disarm the alarm using any of the actions above, otherwise the alarm will trigger.